Jargon flashcards

 Multi-asset fund

+Funds that invest in more than one asset class.
 Most funds are dedicated to investing in one type of asset class.
 Equity funds invest in equities/stocks/shares, bond funds invest in bonds and so on.
-A multi-asset fund invests in more than one asset class.
 This combination of various asset classes can increase diversification and reduce volatility because different asset classes tend to perform differently.

-Open Ended Investment Company.
-This is a common structure for funds based in the UK and it allows investors to pool their money in one fund in order to invest in a particular country, sector or style.
-The price an investor pays is the price of the underlying investments (the NAV) at a specific time of the day.
-These funds usually have a fund manager in charge so the cost of investing in an OEIC is the OCF.
+This includes Open Ended Investment Companies (OEICs) and Unit Trusts.
+This is a common structure for funds based in the UK and it allows investors to pool their money in order to invest in a particular country, sector or style.
+The price an investor pays reflects the price of the underlying investments at a fixed point every day.
+These funds can provide exposure to a wide range of different markets and asset classes.

 Value investing